FriendlyNeighborhoodShane/MinMicroG/install.md

 ##### [microG] Signature spoofing
 Sigspoofing is a feature that is required by several core features of MicroG, namely those that require pretending to be the real Google Play Services.

-All apps basically call Play Services like, "Yo, package com.google.android.gms with signature x, I need this done".
+All apps basically call Play Services like, "Yo, package `com.google.android.gms` with signature `x`, I need this done".
 So for microg to receive that message, microg needs to have the same signature.

 But since we don't have google's keys to sign the microg apk with the same signature as gapps, we add an extra feature in Android that makes microg look like it has the play services signature.
 The app asks, "Hey Android, is this really play services?"
 Android responds <crossing its fingers>, "Yeah, sure".

 Of course, this is only a simplified explanation.
 To be more technically accurate, it patches Android's signature checking mechanism at the core.
 Because of that, apps can misuse the permission and compromise your device by allowing APKs from different (possibly malicious) creators to be installed over the current one.

 ROMs with a source sigspoof patch are much less dangerous in this regard because they have sigspoofing as a part of the Android runtime permissions GUI, as opposed to dexpatched ROMs, which grant it universally without any user consent.
 Regardless, you should carefully watch who you grant sigspoof to, and how you update that app.
-I am not aware of any app that legitimately requires sigspoof other than microG and fakestore.
+I am not aware of any app that legitimately requires sigspoof other than microG, fakestore, and patched Playstore.

 Because the permission has the possibility to be misused, several ROM maintainers (including LOS) have rejected putting sigspoof in the official code.
 But most of them have rejected it just because they are averse to trying to leave Google.
 Some ROMs that do include sigspoof in official builds are:
  * LOS for µG